tembo-io/pg_vectorize/docs/api/search.md

 ## Search a table

 Search a table initialized with `vectorize.table`.
 The search results are sorted in descending order according to similarity.
-You can use the `where_sql` parameter to apply additional filtering to the search results based on SQL conditions.

 The `query` is transformed to embeddings using the same `transformer` configured during `vectorize.table`.

+The `where_sql` parameter is used to apply additional filtering to the search results based on SQL conditions.

 ```sql
 vectorize."search"(